MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-reports-trace.md

 ### Analyzing report generation failures

-When a report fails to generate, the `result` column in the CustomDimensions will include the title of the exception that was thrown by the service or the AL code.
+When a report fails to generate, the `result` column in the CustomDimensions for the event RT0006 will include the title of the exception that was thrown by the service or the AL code.

 ### Sample KQL code (failed report generation)